Columbine21/NIAT/README.md

 and evaluate the trained model with others type of modality feature missing.

 For performance reproduce, we provided the saved model parameters.
-You should unzip the niat-{mosi/mosei}-method_one-0.2-{111x}.pth file from the above link [Here](https://drive.google.com/file/d/13LMfmTlP47snrb5qKUzbLfZyZjLarvx_/view?usp=share_link), and place them into saved_models/normals then run the Test.py.
+You should unzip the niat-{mosi/mosei}-method_one-0.2-{111x}.pth file from [Here](https://drive.google.com/drive/folders/1PWL47lviWhFBhklg1HGBEm3APbabmWDh), and place them into saved_models/normals then run the Test.py.

 ```python